Software stereo encoder to generate a digital MPX stereo signal for FM

 can probably do this job too.
 If you have experience with other

-soundcards, share it with us and write it in the forum.
+soundcards, share it with us by using the contact form.

 Minimum system requirements

 Soundcard: at least a samplerate of 192 kHz.

 Operating system: Windows XP with Service Pack 1

 After the program started up, you see a window like above.
 Select